ScottCh1/vinyl-ripper-helper/README.md

 Combined together, these two files substantially reduce the amount of time-consuming data entry required to perform the process for exporting multiple tracks to individual song files with Audacity.

+There's a detailed PDF manual for using VRH in this same directory, with some help for those new to using Audacity to rip vinyl and tape.

 VinylRipperHelper is GNU Public License v3 (GPLv3) licensed software, please contribute if you have ideas for bug fixes or improvements.
 VRH is developed and maintained by Scott Chilcote, scottch1 @ github.com